aslamovyura/interactive-graph-angular/ClientSideApp/README.md

 ![Node.js](https://github.com/aslamovyura/interactive-graph-angular/workflows/Node.js%20CI/badge.svg)

-This is a front-end part of the application, that displays sales statistics in the form of interactive graph.
+This is a front-end part of the application built on Angular 10 for displaying sales statistics in the form of interactive graph.

 ## Getting Started

-To install required packages and run application, type the following command from the application root directory:
+To install required packages and run application, type the following commands from the application root directory:

 ```
 > npm install